Property valuation bands

 Adult social care authorities

-The Secretary of State for Communities and Local Government has made an offer to adult social care authorities. (‘Adult social care authorities’ are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.)
+The Secretary of State made an offer to adult social care authorities. (‘Adult social care authorities’ are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.)

 For adult social care authorities, Council Tax demand notices show two percentage changes.
 One for the part of the overall change attributable to the adult social care precept and one for the part attributable to general expenditure.